ibm-messaging/mqperf/README.md

 ### Get in touch
-You can contact @stmassey and Paul Harris with questions about the MQ Performance content.
+You can contact @stmassey and @pharrishur with questions about the MQ Performance content.